Chemistry: The WHY Behind the WOW!$120

 About this course

-Start Date: June 1.
+SUMMER Start Date: Enrollments received on or before Monday will be given class access the following Tuesday.
 Course consists of 8 lesson plans.
-No live classes- view lessons on YOUR schedule.
+No live classes — view lessons on YOUR schedule.
 SUMMER SCHEDULE IN EFFECT!!
-You have until August 17 to complete the course.
-Enroll after June 1, and you’ll receive class access information within 48 hours of enrolling.
-Final reports will be issued on August 18.
+You have until August 23 to complete the course.
+Upon enrollment, you will receive class access information on Tuesday.
+Final reports will be issued on August 24.
 This gives you complete freedom during the summer to do the work!
-Instructors will still be grading and giving feedback for students weekly, but there will be no weekly deadlines- only the final course deadline of August 17.
+Instructors will still be grading and giving feedback for students weekly, but there will be no weekly deadlines- only the final course deadline of August 23.

 What kid doesn’t love to do chemistry experiments?
 But doing and understanding are two different things!!
 One of my pet peeves is when people say “My kid mixed baking soda and vinegar together today and watched it fizz!
 We did science!”.
 Um, no. You watched a reaction.
 Unless you know WHY it fizzed, you are simply watching science- not understanding it.
 Yeah, yeah, I’m an admitted science snob! 🙂 In this class, we are going to have a lot of fun with the WOWS, but our goal is to understand the WHYS.
 We’re going to go beyond the reactions, down to the molecular level, and see what the heck is really going on!